escharsh/LetsTrip/README.md

-Of course, here is a complete README for your "LetsTrip" GitHub project.

 # LetsTrip - AI-Powered Trip Planner

 LetsTrip is a web application designed to help users plan their holidays with the power of AI.
 It allows users to generate holiday ideas, plan budgets, and visualize destinations on a map.
 The application features a modern, responsive frontend built with React and a robust backend powered by Node.js and Express.